Topological properties on isochronous centers of polynomial Hamiltonian differential systems: Points at infinity

-For a generic value $h$, the set of singularities on $\overline{L}_h$, denoted by $\Sigma_h$, consists of only some points at infinity on $L_h$.
-By the classical theory on the resolution of singularities, there exists a birational map from the compact Riemann surface $S_h$ to $\overline{L}_h$
+where $H_k$ represents the homogeneous part of degree $k$ of $H(x,y)$.
+For a generic value $h$, the set of singularities on $\overline{L_h}$, denoted by $\Sigma_h$, consists of only some points at infinity on $L_h$.
+The Riemann surface of $L_h$ coincides with the resolution of $\overline{L_h}$ by a birational map.
+Generally speaking, The algebraic curve $\overline{L_h}$ may have more than one connected branches near a point $P\in \Sigma_h$.
+The number of such branches is equal to the number of essentially different Puiseux expressions associated to $P$(see, e.g., \cite{Kir}).